konradha/konradha.github.io/content/posts/part1-exponential-integrators.md

 "embarrassed" in that context.

 Anyway.
-We'll look at finite differences for out 2 + 1 dimensional system now.
+We'll look at finite differences for our 2 + 1 dimensional system now.
 It's a method simple enough for us to just neglect meshing and other considerations.
 It's one part of the discretization we can easily[\*] exchange.